nginmesh/nginmesh/README.md

 ### Cleanup Istio

-1. Uninstall Istio from Kubernetes environment, run the following commands from Istio root folder:
+1. Uninstall Istio from Kubernetes environment, run the following commands from nginmesh folder:

 a) If no authentication enabled:
 ```